lucafrance/lucafrance.github.io/_drafts/karl-voit-pim.md

 </div>
 <br>

-My system [luca-decimal]({% post_url 2023/2023-02-23-luca-decimal %}) has been working well since 2023.
-I am glad that someone else shares the thoughts I had at the time.
+I share many of his thoughts and have comments on some of them.
-Here are some additional comments from my side in order of importance.
+Here they are in subjective order of importance.

 ## Choose the tool in function of the method, not vice versa (43:15)